-This mountain ranch is a diversified landholding offering hunting, fishing, a livestock operation, and modern, quality housing.
-It includes thousands of acres of owned lands plus virtually exclusive access to adjoining national forest lands.
+This mountain ranch is a diversified landholding offering hunting, fishing, livestock operation, and modern, quality housing.
+It includes thousands of acres of owned lands, plus virtually exclusive access to adjoining national forest lands.
 The wildlife is one of its outstanding assets.
 Year-round, there are good numbers of elk, mule deer, whitetail deer, black bear, wild turkey and mountain lion.
-The rainbow and brook trout fishing is notably good, and could be even better, in miles of year-round streams and ponds.
+The rainbow and brook trout fishing is notably good and could be even better in miles of year-round streams and ponds.
 The cattle operation is currently leased to a neighbor.
 The views are of the ranch’s timbered mountains and the adjoining Big Belt Mountain range.
-Access is year-round on a good, paved highway, 100 miles from Montana’s largest airport and 30 minutes from a local town offering basic services including restaurants, banks, motels, and shopping.
+Access is year-round on a good, paved highway, two hours from Montana’s largest airport and 30 minutes from a local town offering basic services including restaurants, banks, motels, and shopping.

 Elk Basin Ranch lies 24 miles northwest of White Sulphur Springs, and 100 miles northwest of Bozeman and its international airport.
 Access is year-round on paved State Highway 360 all the way to within two miles of the ranch gate.
 This drive takes two hours from Montana’s largest airport and 30 minutes from White Sulphur Springs.